How to Upload Custom Fonts to WordPress for FREE?

 Adding custom fonts in WordPress using the Nexter theme is very simple.

-custom upload fonts settings
+custom upload fonts settings new 1

 It will open the Custom Upload Fonts popup; here, you’ll find options to upload two types of fonts.

-custom upload fonts settings popup
+custom upload fonts popup

-Simple Font Upload – With this option, you can upload individual font files for each style, for example, Open Sans font has separate files for different styles such as OpenSans Bold, OpenSans Italic, OpenSans Light, OpenSans Regular and so on.
+Simple Font Upload – With this option, you can upload individual font files for each style, for example, Open Sans font has separate files for different styles such as OpenSans Bold, OpenSans Italic, OpenSans Light, OpenSans Regular, and so on.

 You can upload the specific font files that you want to use in your website rather than uploading all and generally, individual font files (simple/static fonts) will be smaller than a variable font file.